Skip To Main Content

 In addition to this statewide articulation agreement, local articulation agreements can be developed to build strong partnerships between high schools and individual community colleges.
 These local articulation agreements respond to new and emerging industries, provide for programs unique to the region, and add additional articulated courses and pathway alignments at the local level that are not included in the state agreement.

-The following courses from Chapel Hill-Carrboro City Schools, Durham Public Schools, and Orange County Schools have been articulated with the following Durham Technical Community College courses.
+For a full list of courses from Chapel Hill-Carrboro City Schools, Durham Public Schools, and Orange County Schools that have been articulated with Durham Technical Community College courses then please contact your school's school counselor and/or Career Development Coordinator.